Building a Governance model

 Why do we need governance for Personal Data Sharing?

 Sharing data across organizations is a complex matter.
-For this to work efficiently and at scale, we need to build standards for many sectors (health, mobility, finance, etc.) and many expertizes (business, legal, technical, etc.).
+For this to work efficiently and at scale, we need to build standards for many sectors (health, mobility, finance, etc.) and many expertize (business, legal, technical, etc.).
 When we are talking about Personal Data Sharing it gets even more complex since we have to think cross-sectoral from the outset as people can move data around from one sector to another.
 Personal Data Sharing also involves privacy concerns and specific regulations like GDPR that need to be taken into account.
 This is why Personal Data Sharing requires an unprecedented coordination effort!

-In fact Personal Data Sharing has been there for years already, thanks to the Big Tech platforms for the most part (Google, Facebook connect, etc.).
-But the Big Tech model is a platform-centric and incumbents define by themselves the rules for sharing personal data.
+In fact, Personal Data Sharing has been there for years already, thanks to the Big Tech platforms for the most part (Google, Facebook connect, etc.).
+But the Big Tech model is platform-centric and incumbents define by themselves the rules for sharing personal data.
 Technically speaking… it works well!
 And it is obviously easier for a few big incumbents to impose a ‘de facto’ standard than for millions of organizations worldwide to cooperate.
 The problem today is also that network effects have made certain platforms so strong that we live in a ‘winner takes all’ moment.
 Those platforms cannot represent by themselves all the stakeholders of the ecosystem, organizations as well as individuals, and it is not in their best interest by the way, contrary to popular belief.
 We now need governance to build a human-centric model for personal data sharing.

 How is the EU strategy helping?

-In February 2020 the European Commission published it Data Strategy, with data sharing as the main goal.
+In February 2020 the European Commission published its Data Strategy, with data sharing as the main goal.
 The EU will create sectoral ‘Data Spaces’ (health, finance, skills, mobility, etc.) where stakeholders will have to define standards for sharing data (data models, legal standards, etc.).
 Concerning Personal Data Sharing the EU validates our model and mentions directly the MyData movement we belong to.
 It also stresses the fact the GDPR has to be the main building block for Personal Data Sharing. possible to identify the most appropriate data circulation standards and norms.

 Building a cross-sectoral Personal Data Space

-In February 2020 the European Commission published it Data Strategy, with data sharing as the main goal.
 The EU will create sectoral ‘Data Spaces’ (health, finance, skills, mobility, etc.) where stakeholders will have to define standards for sharing data (data models, legal standards, etc.).
 Concerning Personal Data Sharing the EU validates our model and mentions directly the MyData movement we belong to.
 It also stresses the fact the GDPR has to be the main building block for Personal Data Sharing.

 In May 2020, with Sitra (the Finnish Innovation Fund), we published the paper: 35 proposals to make the European data strategy work.
 Our main proposition was to build a cross-sectoral Personal Data Space that would handle all personal data related aspects of data sharing and that would make the link with all sectoral Data Spaces.